-- Discuss the epidemiology and characteristics of perinatal mental health issues that affect women, their infant children, and other family members.
+- Describe the epidemiology and characteristics of perinatal mental health issues among at-risk people and the corresponding issues that affect women, their infant children, and other family members.

-- Discuss the neurobiology and epigenetics underlying perinatal mental health issues that affect women, their infant children, and other family members.
+- Discuss the aspects of neurobiology and epigenetics that underlie perinatal mental health issues that affect women, their infant children, and other family members.

-- Describe evidence-based pharmacological and psychosocial interventions for mothers during pregnancy and lactation, their infant children, and their families from diverse backgrounds.
+- Describe evidence-based pharmacological and psychosocial interventions for mothers during pregnancy and lactation, their infant children, and their families from a multicultural perspective.

-- Describe the interprofessional nature of perinatal mental health issues through actual case studies.
+- Understand the inter-professional nature of perinatal mental health issues through actual case studies.

 Cost to attend: